Join Date: Nov 2002

 displaying the remains of the Roman Temple of Mithras.
 In total, this massive development will contain almost a million square feet

 - 100 Middlesex Street.
-A student residential block that will help stretch the City skyline northeastwards.
+A midrise tower that will stand close to the site of Minerva and will help to stretch the City skyline

 - Pioneer Point North.
 This pair of residential towers, the tallest in North London, will stand near the Olympic stadium.